 The Cache Program function allows the host to write the next data for another page to the page register while a page of data to be programmed to the Flash array for the selected LUN.
 When command 15h is issued, R/B# returns high (i.e. ready) when a cache register is ready to be written after data in the cache register is transferred to a page register.
 However, when command 10h is issued for the final page, R/B# turns to high after outstanding program operation performed by previous Cache Program command and the program operation for the final page is completed.
 SR[0] is valid for this command after SR[5] transitions from zero to one until the next transition.
 SR[1] is valid for this command after SR[6] transitions from zero to one, and it is invalid after the first Cache Program command completion since there is no previous Cache Program operation.
 Cache Program operation shall work only within a block.
 Figure below defines the Cache Program behavior and timings.
+Note that tLPROG at the end of the caching operation may be longer than typical as this time also includes completing the programming operation for the previous page.
 Writing beyond the end of the page register is undefined.